muep/rehearser/doc/adr/adr-2-clojure.md

 dynamic nature and good support for interactive programming in the REPL is expected to help here as well.

-**Maintainbility**: The emphasis on immutability and pure functions may simplify testing and debugging processes.
+**Maintainability**: The emphasis on immutability and pure functions may simplify testing and debugging processes.

 **Performance**: The volumes of data and users are expected to be low enough, that almost any platform will generally